Multimodal Machine Learning in Image-Based and Clinical Biomedicine: Survey and Prospects: Introduction

-In this paper, we use the framework from \cite{baltrusaitis2017multimodal} to survey current methods which address each of the five challenges of multimodal learning with a novel focus on addressing these challenges in medical image-based clinical decision support interventions.
-The aim of this work is to educate the reader on both current and new approaches for addressing each multimodal challenge.
-We conclude with a discussion on the future of AI in biomedicine and what steps we anticipate should be executed to ensure further progress in the field.
+In this paper, we use the taxonomical framework from \cite{baltrusaitis2017multimodal} to survey current methods which address each of the five challenges of multimodal learning with a novel focus on addressing these challenges in medical image-based clinical decision support.
+The aim of this work is to introduce both current and new approaches for addressing each multimodal challenge.
+We conclude with a discussion on the future of AI in biomedicine and what steps we anticipate could further progress in the field.